dwright37/dwright37.github.io/_pages/about.md

 News
 ========
+- (20/07/2023) "Modeling Information Change in Science Communication with Semantically Matched Paraphrases" received an honorable mention (top 5 submission) at the International Conference on Computational Social Science!

+- (25/06/2023) I was awarded a two-year postdoc fellowship from the [Danish Data Science Academy](https://ddsa.dk/) to work on NLP for science communication!

 - (01/02/2023) Started a postdoc at University of Copenhagen on sustainable machine learning

 - (06/10/2022) "Modeling Information Change in Science Communication with Semantically Matched Paraphrases" is accepted to EMNLP 2022!